Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Evaluation

-We observe in Experiment~\ref{sec:exp4} that the H-ModQuad in Figure \ref{fig:HModQuads}(c) has a better capability in tilting than the one of four $R$-modules in Experiment~\ref{sec:exp3}.
-In order to find the maximum tilting angle of this configuration with four $T$-modules, we design another experiment to manually increase the reference pitch angle until the structure is unable to remain hovering in place while tracking the tilting angle.
-The experiment result is shown in Figure \ref{fig:exp5} (Extension 5).
-We observe that as the reference tilting angle increases, some propellers stops rotating as a result of \emph{Motor Dynamics}, as shown in Figure \ref{fig:titlePic}.
-According to \cite{yedamale2003brushless}, when the commanded rotor force is below a threshold, the linear relation between the generated force and the PWM no longer holds, which causes the mismatch between the deployed model and the physical system of the H-ModQuad.
-Along the $y$-axis, the error is below $0.05$ m; along the $z$-axis, the error goes up to $0.5$ m; along the $x$-axis, the error reaches $0.8$ m when the structure is approaching maximum tilting angle in pitch.
-Based on this experiment, the robot can achieve a maximum pitch angle of $38.0$ degrees.
+Experiment 4 shows that the structure in Fig.~\ref{fig:HModQuads}(c) has a better tilting ability than that in \replytotworoundtwo{Experiment 3}.
+In order to find the maximum tilt angle of this structure with four $T$-modules, we design another experiment to manually increase the reference roll until the structure is unable to hover in place while tracking the tilt angle.
+The trajectory tracking data are shown in Fig.~\ref{fig:exp5}.
+We observe that as the reference tilt angle increases, some rotors stop rotating due to saturation, as shown in Fig.~\ref{fig:titlePic}.
+When the commanded rotor force is below a threshold, the linear increase of the thrust force to the PWM no longer holds, leading to a mismatch between the theoretical model and the physical system of the H-ModQuad.
+The average error in position is $\mu_x=0.3389m$, $\mu_y=0.0309m$, and $\mu_z=-0.3451m$, and its standard deviation is $\sigma_x=0.1898m$, $\sigma_y=0.0941m$, $\sigma_z=0.1659m$.
+The angle error is $\mu_{\phi}=1.5495^{\circ}$, $\mu_{\theta}=0.3805^{\circ}$, $\mu_{\psi}=-0.2988^{\circ}$, and their standard deviation is $\sigma_{\phi}=1.1736^{\circ}$, $\sigma_{\theta}=0.971^{\circ}$, and $\sigma_{\psi}=1.2678^{\circ}$.
+Along the $x$-axis, the error reaches $0.8m$ when the structure is approaching the maximum tilt. \replytoall{Based on this experiment, the robot achieves a maximum roll angle of $38.0^\circ$, which aligns with the actuation polytope analysis.}